Harrold, Bedfordshire

 Harrold is a village, civil parish and electoral ward in Bedfordshire, England, nine miles north-west of Bedford on the north bank of the River Great Ouse, close to the county boundaries of Buckinghamshire and Northamptonshire.
 An ancient bridge links the village with Carlton with Chellington on the south bank.
 Immediately to the east of the village is Odell.

 The Church of St Peter is in the village.

 History

 Harrold was recorded in the Domesday Book of 1086 as a parish within the Hundred of Willey.

 An early medieval sword mount was unearthed by a metal detectorist in 2006.
 It is believed the tiny phallic decoration could have adorned the sword belt of a high-ranking Saxon warrior.

 There are two public houses in Harrold.
 The Muntjac and the Oakley Arms.
 Paul McCartney reputedly gave the first live performance of "Hey Jude" in the Oakley Arms in Harrold on 30 June 1968.

 The village was struck by an F1/T2 tornado on 23 November 1981, as part of the record-breaking nationwide tornado outbreak on that day.

+Culture and Community

+The Harrold Pit Run is a village fair on Harrold Village Green held every April since the 1980's, with a 3-mile run via Harrold-Odell Country Park (established from former gravel pits).
+There are also shorter races for children.